 Are you prepared for the next step of your family business, if next-generation succession to your children isn’t on the table?
 Make sure your family business is prepared for the future.

 Transition planning for the next-generation family business is critical, regardless of whether it is to family or non-family members.
 Proactive, strategic transition and succession planning allows an organization to define their value, improve operations, identify leadership, and put themselves in the best possible position to move forward and maintain success without issues.

 Being prepared for exit is essential to the lifecycle of your business.
 To begin, ask yourself these questions as you prepare to draft your exit plan:

 While succession planning is vital, it’s often the biggest hurdle when it comes to family-owned business continuity.
 Studies have found that approximately 70% of global family businesses do not have a formal succession plan in place.
-Other research has shown that less than one third of family-owned businesses are successful in the succession process.
+Other research has shown that less than one third of family-owned businesses are successful in the succession wealth management process.